Flodders in America: Story

 When rushing into daughter Kees's dressing room, two police officers recognise the president, who had tried to get away and thereby fell over the topless girl.
 In order to prevent a scandal, the American government makes an agreement with the Dutch embassy and has the Flodders released from jail, on the condition that they leave the country.
 Johnny manages to get a first class flight for the family as well as much expensive clothing, as a compensation for not telling anybody about the scandal.
 When on the plane back to Europe, he teasingly asks Sjakie whether he is reading Playgirl.

 Comic book adaptation

-Simultaneously with the film release the movie was also adapted into a comic book written by Dick Maas, Wijo Koek and drawn by Marcel Bosma.
+Simultaneously with the film release the movie was also adapted into a comic book written by Dick Maas and Wijo Koek and drawn by Marcel Bosma.

 Reception

 The film had the biggest opening in Dutch history, grossing $1,302,819 (2,175,708 guilders) in four days from 93 screens.
-It went on to gross $15 million in the Netherlands from 1.5 million admissions, making it the 11th most popular Dutch film at the time.
+It went on to gross $15 million in the Netherlands from 1.5 million admissions, making it the 11th-most-popular Dutch film at the time.

 It then opened on 44 screens in Belgium, taking it to 137 screens in total, a Benelux record.